ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 In addition, for each PDAParam instance, leaders are required to:

-- Ensure that, for each report, all aggregator shares are either included or not in a given batch;
 - Implement and store state for the form of inter- and intra-batch replay mitigation in {{anti-replay}}; and
 - Store helper state associated with a given PDAParam batch.